7月 13, 2017

-The Best 11 Things to Do in Yokohama, Kanagawa
+Top 11 Tourist Attractions & Best Things to Do in Yokohama, Japan

 The popular and fashionable port city, Yokohama.
 Here you can experience Yokohama’s history when it prospered as a port city, while also being surrounded by the newest trends.
 People flock to Yokohama to enjoy the city’s views.
 There are a lot of different ways to enjoy the scenery, so you’ll be kept busy basking in its stunning sights.
 We’ve compiled 11 of Yokohama’s top places to visit, covering all fields – sightseeing, amusement, shopping, and food.
 Take a look, and add them to your list for your visit to Yokohama!